-As we're all beginning to look at opening things up again, we wanted to put together a simple checklist of items to keep in mind as we all move forward.
-If you're in an area where restrictions are slowly being lifted—and you're also feeling safe and comfortable getting back to work—here are some things to consider. 📝
+With restrictions and regulations always changing, we wanted to put together a simple checklist of items to keep in mind as we all move forward.
+If you're in an area where restrictions are being lifted—and you're also feeling safe and comfortable getting back to work—here are some things to consider. 📝

 Getting the Word Out There

 First things first.
 If your doors are opening up again, your clients will want to know!
 As I'm sure we've all learned through this time, communication is key to maintaining community.
 So when you're ready, be sure to send out a message to your client list, letting them know what to expect.

 To start getting the word out, head over to the Marketing area of your account and try our Email Marketing feature. 📩

 With things constantly changing these days, there will certainly be some new policies to make sure clients are aware of when booking with your business.
 There are a few different areas to consider when notifying your clients of any policy changes.

 Marketplace Business Listing: The info laid out on your Business Listing is kind of the "home base" of your booking page, meaning clients will see this info first when landing on your booking page.
 This is a great, up-front place to list out any new info clients need to be aware before booking.